microsoft/PowerToys/README.md

 **Highlights**

+ - New utility: Advanced Paste, an AI powered tool to convert your clipboard content into another format.
+Thanks [@craigloewen-msft](https://github.com/craigloewen-msft) for the core functionality and [@niels9001](https://github.com/niels9001) for the UI/UX design!
  - Command Not Found now uses the PowerShell Gallery release and now supports ARM64.
 Thanks [@carlos-zamora](https://github.com/carlos-zamora)!
  - Fixed most accessibility issues opened after the latest accessibility review.
  - Refactored, packaged and released the main Environment Variables Editor, Hosts File Editor and Registry Preview utilities functionality as controls to be integrated into DevHome.
 Thanks [@dabhattimsft](https://github.com/dabhattimsft) for validating and integrating into DevHome!